Bastian Pagez: Messenger to London and Paris

 On 26 February 1567, Bastian arrived in London with Mary's French financial comptroller, Monsieur Dolu, and went to the Scottish ambassador, Robert Melville of Murdocairney.
 Bastian carried a letter from Mary to Queen Elizabeth which he gave to Lord Burghley in person.
-The Spanish ambassador in London identified Bastian as the "groom who married the night following the death of King" and reported that this letter consisted of Mary's lamentations for troubles and her wish not to calumniated in England by rumours of her involvement in the murder.
+The Spanish ambassador in London identified Bastian as the "groom who married the night following the death of King" and reported that this letter consisted of Mary's lamentations for troubles and her wish not to be calumniated in England by rumours of her involvement in the murder.
 Bastian then went with Dolu to Dieppe in March 1567.

 The "young French varlet of the Scots queen" arrived in Paris on 4 March, identified by the historian John Hungerford Pollen as Bastian.
 He brought a letter from Mary written in Scots for Vincenzo Laureo, Bishop of Mondovì and nuncio for Scotland.
 The bishop found only one new detail in the letter, that one of Darnley's ribs was found to be broken.
 (The significance to Mary was the controversy over the cause of his death.)
 Neither of these letters carried by Dolu or Bastian survive, but they probably carried the letter written by Mary at Seton Palace on 18 February to the Archbishop of Glasgow in Paris.
 Bastian returned to Scotland and was later arrested by the King's party the day after the Battle of Carberry Hill on 16 June 1567.